zgierisch/quedonde/README.md

 ## Benchmarking & Performance Evidence
 - `scripts/generate_benchmark_repo.py <dest> --files 10000` – create a deterministic synthetic repo.
-- `python scripts/run_benchmarks.py` – automate repo generation, migrations, multiple `index` runs, warmed structural queries, and Markdown reporting to `documentation/reports/benchmark_results.md`.
+- `python scripts/run_benchmarks.py` – automate repo generation, migrations, multiple `index` runs, warmed structural queries, and Markdown reporting to `documentation/reports/benchmark_results.md` (create that folder locally; it stays untracked).

 The reference run used for the 2.0.0 release produced the following metrics (see the report for the full table):